 Serge painted us a picture of how the COVID education setup would be for the learners if they were only to rely on data for asynchronous learning.
 As their research suggests this will be detrimental for both teachers and students.
 Utilizing the cloud has enabled them and their clients to analyze the content passionately and to cater to more institutions.
 Serge strongly suggested that had they stuck with their previous understanding, they could have lost opportunities that could have come their way.
 He also shared the sentiments of Don and Joshua on the growing startup community – consulting with an expert earlier could have produced a different situation for most startups.
 It’s part of the learning.
 If he were to start his business again, he would have consulted as many experts as early as he can.

-Apper and AWS have put together the Startup On The Cloud program to help drive a startup’s growth & stability.
+Apper and AWS have put together the Startup On The Cloud program to help drive a startup’s growth and stability.

 Designed for those struggling to keep up with their larger and better funded competitors along with a lack of time to fully focus on innovation, the program features discounted rates for Apper’s Engage & Manage services with bonus coaching (training) programs and sessions care-of Apper & AWS along with possible sponsoring of cloud billing credits for proof of concept and growth opportunities through dedicated case study and press release after the project’s success.